abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_lda.rst

 Topic Modeling with Latent Dirichlet Allocation (LDA)
 =====================================================

-Topic modeling algorithms are a class of statistical approaches to partitioning items in a data set into subgroups.
+:term:`Topic modeling` algorithms are a class of statistical approaches to partitioning items in a data set into subgroups.
 As the name implies, these algorithms are often used on corpora of textual data, where they are used to group documents in the collection into semantically-meaningful groupings.
 For an overall introduction to topic modeling, we refer the reader to the work of David Blei and Michael Jordan, who are credited with creating and popularizing topic modeling in the machine learning community.
-In particular, Blei's 2011 paper provides a nice introduction, and is freely-available online [#]_ .
+In particular, Blei's 2011 paper provides a nice introduction, and is freely-available online [#LDA1]_ .

 Latent Dirichlet Allocation (LDA) is a commonly-used algorithm for topic modeling, but, more broadly, is considered a dimensionality reduction technique.